AdmTal/emoji-puzzles/README.md

 You can ✍️ write these files yourself, or you can use AI 🤖.

+### Generate Puzzles on Poe

+If you sign up on [poe.com](https://poe.com/), you can [access my chatbot](https://poe.com/EmojiPuzzles) which is already "prompt engineered" to generate valid puzzle files.

+All you'll need to do is give it a title.

 ### How to Prompt the AI

 [This is the main prompt I used for this project](src/prompts.py).